-This may all sound like making things increasingly artificial and complicated - but actually it's the exact opposite: work hard on making things as easy as possible for potential clients.
-Your aim is to encourage the start of a bonding process.
+This may all sound like making things increasingly artificial and complicated - but actually it's the exact opposite: work hard on making things as easy as possible for the clients you want to find.

+Your aim is to encourage a bonding process To Start

-You want potential clients to leave behind their initial 'researcher mode' and warm towards your firm as people rather than just the information given.
-This needs a shift in the communication - away from announcement style and towards conversation.
+You want potential clients to leave behind their initial 'researcher mode' and warm towards your firm as people rather than just an information-source.
+This needs a shift in the communication - away from announcement style and towards conversation: announcements interrupt, conversations continue.

 After SEO technology attracts more visitors to your website, HCO psychology works to increase the number of visitors who actually click or call your office to enquire about taking up your services.